isabella232/advertising-cloud.en/help/user-guide/planning/brandpoint/buying-in-cost-per-point.md

 1. Set your target location
 1. Take a look at the Fill Estimator chart on the right to see estimated costs and on target percentage.

+>[!NOTE]
+>
+>You can still filter by specific public inventory, private inventory, or other filters, such as day parting, device targeting, and audience targeting.
-    * If you started off with a GRP goal, to figure out the budget needed to fill this goal, slide the Budget bar until it intersects with the GRP goal
+>If you started off with a GRP goal, to figure out the budget needed to fill this goal, slide the Budget bar until it intersects with the GRP goal

 [ ![grp mode](assets/grp-mode.jpeg)](assets/grp-mode.jpeg)

-**Other Targeting Filters are Also Available**

-* You can still filter by specific Public Inventory, Private Inventory or Other Filters such as Day parting, Device Targeting, Audience Targeting etc.